thedzy/boggle_solver/README.md

 ~~While I debated multithreading it, just to see the change, I ultimately decided that beyond just proving it could be done.
 Solving all the starting points simultaneously would have an huge impact.~~ \
 Much to my surprise multithreading was slower.
 The overhead of the thread management negated the gains.
 Added ~ %1 seconds to the time.

-Add an option to generate a puzzle based on the actual dies used in the game

 ## State?
 No known bugs.
 Works.